xLightsSequencer/xLights/README.txt

-   -- enh (keith)  Add xSchedule event which fires when a controller becomes unreachable -- bug (keith)  Some fixes to value curves with divisors -- bug (keith)  Fixes to x/y shape position value curves -- enh (keith)  Add the ability to delete timeline tags 2018.9 Apr 1, 2018
+   -- enh (keith)  Add xSchedule event which fires when a controller becomes unreachable -- bug (keith)  Some fixes to value curves with divisors -- bug (keith)  Fixes to x/y shape position value curves -- bug (keith)  Fix for some issues with scaled pictures in resizing buffers -- enh (keith)  Add the ability to delete timeline tags -- enh (keith)  Add the ability to schedule a playlist every n days -- enh (keith)  Add a play list item that sets a range of pixels to a particular colour 2018.9 Apr 1, 2018
    -- enh (gil/dkulp)  Added ability to render a waveform range selection.
 Fixes #489.
    -- enh (keith)  Add xCapture for capturing E131/ArtNET data from the network and save it to a FSEQ or ESEQ file